One of the best kept secrets in job-hunting: The government has offered to pay part of your expenses!

 Otherwise, you’re golden.

-According to IRS Publication 529–which deals primarily with job-search expenses–a job seeker can deduct certain expenses related to looking for a new job, EVEN IF he/she never actually lands a new job.
-These expenses should be listed as “miscellaneous itemized deductions” on Schedule A (Form 1040)
+Did you know a job seeker can deduct certain expenses related to looking for a new job, EVEN IF he/she never actually lands a new job.

 Among the approved expenses are